edbury/gremlin-camp/src/site/notes/spaces/mosh/towns/Towns.md

 #### Joining a Temple Cult

-- To join a cult at a temple in town requires an Ob 3 Resources test.
+- To join a cult at a temple in town requires an Ob 3 Favors test.
 Thereafter, you gain a 1D Affiliation and may make use of the temple's facilities: succor and tutelage.
 Note that temples are specific to each settlement.
 Joining a temple in one town does not grant membership to all temples.
 Joining a cult as an acolyte does not confer a holy office (priesthood).

 **Joining a Temple Cult Lifestyle Cost:** +0